vishalverma04/theAchievers/README.md

-to start backend  use     nodemon start     command to start frontend use      npm run dev      command
+to start backend  use     npm start     command to start frontend use      npm run dev      command